joshbav/2k8s/k8s-rbac.md

 Now that we’ve created the role, we have to bind it to a user (actually a service account) like we did before in order for it to be put to use.
 So let’s delete the old binding that used the view role first since we will soon replace it:

-`kubectl delete clusterrolebinding dev-ops-binding`
+`kubectl delete -f dev-ops-cluster-role-binding.yaml`
+We told kubectl to look at the file, get all objects within it, and delete them from the K8s cluster.
+We could have also done a "kubectl delete clusterrolebinding dev-ops-binding" command.

-And now we will create the v2 of the help-desk binding:
+And now we will create the v2 of the help-desk binding that uses the new dev-ops role that is defined in this file:

 `kubectl create -f dev-ops-cluster-role-binding2.yaml`

-Now let’s see if help-desk is allowed to describe a pod:
+Now let’s try again to see if dev-ops is allowed to describe a pod:

 `kubectl auth can-i describe pods --as dev-ops`